Frequently Asked Questions About FT.com Trial

 What is included in my trial?

-During your trial, you will have complete digital access to FT.com.
-This includes everything in both our Standard Digital and Premium Digital packages.
-With Standard Digital, you can access a wealth of global news, analysis, and expert opinion.
-Premium Digital, on the other hand, grants you access to our premier business column, Lex, as well as 15 curated newsletters covering key business themes with original, in-depth reporting.

-For a full comparison of our Standard and Premium Digital packages, please click here.
+During your trial period, you will have full digital access to FT.com with all the features included in both our Standard Digital and Premium Digital packages.
+The Standard Digital package provides access to a wide range of global news, analysis, and expert opinions.
+On the other hand, the Premium Digital package offers additional benefits such as access to our premier business column, Lex, and 15 curated newsletters covering key business themes with original, in-depth reporting.
+For a detailed comparison of the Standard and Premium Digital packages, please visit [FT.com](https://www.ft.com).

 What happens at the end of my trial?

-If you do nothing, you will be auto-enrolled in our premium digital monthly subscription plan for $69 per month, which will grant you complete access to FT.com.
-However, if you wish to save some money, you can change your plan at any time during the trial by visiting the “Settings & Account” section.
-By opting to pay annually at the end of the trial, you can save 20% on your subscription while retaining your premium access.
+If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, which costs $69 per month and grants you complete access to FT.com.
+However, if you wish to make cost savings, you have the flexibility to change your plan at any time online through the “Settings & Account” section.
+As an alternative, you can choose to pay annually at the end of your trial period and enjoy a 20% discount on the premium access.

-Alternatively, you can also choose to downgrade to our Standard Digital package, which provides a robust journalistic offering that fulfills many user’s needs.
-You can compare our Standard and Premium Digital packages here.
-Remember, any changes made to your subscription will become effective at the end of the trial period, so you can enjoy full access for 4 weeks, even if you decide to downgrade or cancel.

 When can I cancel?

-You have the freedom to change or cancel your subscription or trial at any time online.
-Simply log into the “Settings & Account” section and select “Cancel” on the right-hand side.
-Even if you decide to cancel, you will still be able to enjoy your subscription until the end of your current billing period.
+You have the freedom to change or cancel your subscription or trial at any time through the online platform.
+Simply log into the “Settings & Account” section and select the “Cancel” option on the right-hand side.
+Please note that even if you cancel your subscription, you will still be able to enjoy full access until the end of your current billing period.

 What forms of payment can I use?